-Matthew is a litigator with five years' post-qualification experience, primarily advising multinationals, insurers, partnerships and ultra high net worth individuals before and during Court and arbitral proceedings.
+Matthew is a commercial litigator with five years' post-qualification experience, primarily advising multinationals, insurers, partnerships and ultra-high net worth individuals before and during Court and arbitral proceedings.
 He also has experience conducting key forms of alternative dispute resolution, including mediation and contractual adjudications.

 A qualified solicitor-advocate with higher rights of audience, Matthew's recent experience includes: